“I wish my Mommy and Daddy were still together. You and my stepdad could be like my aunt and uncle, but I just wish Mommy and Daddy lived together.”

 I wish things could be simpler for her.
 I wish she could have a “normal” family and less stress.
 She’s just a child, and she feels caught in the middle.

 Do you find yourself stuck in a tough situation and needing advice?
-Join 1000+ stepmoms & get personalized advice from 4 experts in The Exclusive Stepmom Community!
+Sign up for 1-on-1 Stepmom Support coaching.

 Understanding my Stepdaughter’s Perspective

 With the exception of 1 friend, all of my stepdaughter’s friends’ parents are still married.
 They live in one happy home together.

 Her friends don’t have to figure out whose weekend it is before they can commit to a play date or birthday party.
 Her friends don’t know the rush of anxiety before a school event when both parents will be attending and there’s potential for drama or awkward tension.

 Her friends can’t relate.
 They have it easier.
 Why can’t she have it easy too?

 Try as I might, I can’t fill the void my stepdaughter notices in our home.
 I am the mom of my home, but I am not her mom.
 Just like her stepdad doesn’t fill the dad-void she notices at her mom’s house.

 Why does she have to choose?
 Why can’t she see both of her parents and make memories with Mom and Dad at the same time?
 Why is someone always missing?

 Beyond the emotional stress of having her parents in two separate homes, living between two homes is logistically difficult.